 - Food: Your insurance won’t cover any of the cost of pet food, even if your veterinarian prescribes a specific diet to your dog or cat to treat an underlying illness (like obesity).

-- Boarding and grooming: No Progressive policy includes coverage for any type of boarding or grooming that isn’t directly related to a surgery or medical treatment.
+- Boarding and grooming: No Progressive policy includes pet insurance benefit for any type of boarding or grooming that isn’t directly related to a surgery or medical treatment.

 Inclusions and exclusions may vary depending on the type of policy you choose.
 Be sure to read your policy terms thoroughly before you sign on so you know exactly what’s covered — and what isn’t.

-Getting a quote from Progressive is easy — simply enter a little information about yourself and your pet into the company’s online quote request form and receive your quote by email.
+Getting a quote from this pet insurance company is easy — simply enter a little information about yourself and your pet into the Progressive's online quote request form and receive your quote by email.
 Your quote will be uniquely calculated based on the details you provide.
 Some of the factors that will influence how much you’ll pay for pet insurance include:

 - Where you live: The prices of veterinary care vary depending on where you live.
 For example, if you live in rural Nebraska, you’ll probably pay less for your insurance than someone who lives in San Francisco.